-For more pictures and information, link to the WildWatch page.
+For more pictures and information, link to the Wildlife Watching page.

 Check on the fall events and festivals held in Rocky Mountain National Park and Estes Park at this wonderful time of the year.
-Also see the specials offered by Estes Park businesses for September, October and November.
+Also see the Fall Specials offered by Estes Park businesses.

-The Town Community Development Department publishes these averages from the Colorado Climate Center.
-Temperatures are in Farenheight, precipitation in inches.
+These averages are from the Colorado Climate Center over a period from 2001 to 2015.
 What the averages don't reveal is the variance.